lukaszbanasiak/gfiem-backup/README.md

 EsmDlibM.exe enables you to run operations against the file storage system where processed events are stored (database backend).
 Such operations include Importing or Exporting data.

-For now, two functions are supported (See TODO for missing functions).
+For now, two functions are supported (See TODO for missing functions):

 1. export (exportToFile): This function enables you to export data from a DLib database server.

 2. delete (commitDeletedRecords): This function enables you to delete events that are marked as deleted from the database.

+## Features ##

+1. Create backup files name from date range of events that are exported (default in EsmDlibM.exe is file creation time :)
+2. Saving stdout to a log file

 ## Usage ##
 Run `gfi-backup.exe` with one of the two parameters: `export` or `delete`